The Impact of Blue Light at Night and the Benefits of Warm Lighting

 To minimize the negative effects of blue light at night, here are practical steps for households, communities, and organizations:

 • Use “Night Mode” on Devices: Most modern electronic devices now have a “night mode” that reduces blue light emissions.
-Activating this setting in the evening shifts the screen color to warmer tones, helping reduce the impact on your sleep.
+Activating this setting in the evening shifts the screen colour to warmer tones, helping reduce the impact on your sleep.

 • Limit Screen Time Before Bed: Reducing screen exposure at least an hour before sleep can help the body transition more smoothly into rest.
 Opt for non-screen activities like reading a book or meditating in a dimly lit environment.